open-robot/open-robot/README.md

 Install ros hectoring mapping package.Run the command "sudo apt-get install ros-indigo-hectormapping"

-## How to run open-robot ros stack
+## How to start

-1. Make sure the usb device has permission
+1. Make sure the usb device has permission.

-     Write a 51-usb-tty.rules file with the following content if you are, like us, using cp2102 as your USB to UART bridge.
-       SUBSYSTEMS=="usb", ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="ea60", GROUP="users", MODE="0666"
+     If you are, like us, using cp2102 as your USB to UART bridge, write a 51-usb-tty.rules file with the following content "SUBSYSTEMS=="usb", ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="ea60", GROUP="users", MODE="0666"".
 Then copy this file to /etc/udev/rules.d and reboot.

-2. Configuring ROS Environment for open-robot
+2. Configuring ROS Environment for open-robot.

      Run the command "echo "source "Your catkin workspace path"/devel/setup.bash" >> ~/.bashrc"

-3. Start open-robot
+3. Start open-robot.

      Run the command "roslaunch robot_bring start.launch"

 # License